tpascarella/sr50/docs/investing/gen-z-investments/human-capital.md

 [This article on doist.com](https://blog.doist.com/deep-work/) offers a great introduction to the concepts, as well as a cliffnotes version of the training regimen.

+A recommendation for sustaining concentration is to listen to [40hz binaural beats,](https://www.youtube.com/watch?v=ZGHbKWGgH_E) with noise cancelling headphones.

 <Slogan/>